-Designed to capture and store more than one million tonnes of carbon dioxide per year, Quest will reduce direct emissions from the Scotford Upgrader by up to 35 per cent – the equivalent of taking 175,000 North American cars off the road annually
+Designed to capture and store more than one million tonnes of carbon dioxide per year, Quest will capture about one third of the direct emissions from the Scotford Upgrader – that’s equivalent to the emissions from about 250,000 cars.

 Shell’s flagship CCS project